Mimi Zou

 Charles has a broad commercial practice, including competition and consumer protection, corporations and insolvency, equity and trusts, insurance, professional negligence, banking law, property law and private international law.
 Within these areas, he has worked extensively in commercial arbitrations, class actions and regulatory proceedings.

 Charles holds a Master of Law from the University of Cambridge (with First Class Honours) and a Bachelor of Arts/Laws (with First Class Honours) from the University of Sydney.
-Prior to coming to the Bar, Charles was a senior associate at Herbert Smith (now Herbert Smith Freehills) in London and a solicitor at Mallesons Stephen Jaques (now King & Wood Mallesons) in Sydney and worked as an associate at the Federal Court of Australia.
+Prior to coming to the Bar, Charles was a senior associate at Herbert Smith (now Herbert Smith Freehills Kramer) in London and a solicitor at Mallesons Stephen Jaques (now Mallesons) in Sydney and worked as an associate at the Federal Court of Australia.

 Hilbert Chiu SC